-- You can set the monitoring time range, instance, update frequency and base line. - You can select the machine and monitoring metrics that you want to view.
-For details of monitoring metrics, see Monitor parameter.
+• You can set the monitoring time range, instance, update frequency and base line.

+- You can search for or select the target metric.
+For details about monitoring metrics, see Monitor parameter. - You can temporarily hide nodes that you do not need to view.